willneedit/Sceelix_Extensions/README.md

 ## Compilation

+* If you've installed Sceelix from Steam, compiling it by Visual Studio 2019 or newer or by Visual Studio Code (with C# addon) would just fine.
-* Link (or copy) the 'Bin' folder of your Sceelix installation (usu. in <path to Steam Library>\steamapps\common\Sceelix\Bin) into this folder, rename it to "Assemblies".
-Otherwise you can edit the Reference paths in the project file to point towards the correct location.
+* If you've installed Sceelix in a non-standard 'well-known' location, link (or copy) the 'Bin' folder of your Sceelix installation (usu. in <path to Steam Library>\steamapps\common\Sceelix\Bin) into this folder, rename it to "Assemblies".
-* Compile the library using Visual Studio.
-Tested fine with VS2019 Community Edition.
+* Otherwise you can edit the Reference paths in the project file to point towards the correct location - look at the .csproj file, line 35f.

 ## Installation